Proofpoint Improves Spam Filtering

 For those who are interested, you can view the full headers of an email message to find the "X-Proofpoint-Spam-Details" header which indicates how Proofpoint scored the message in various categories.
 To display the full headers in Zimbra, right click on the message in the message list, then select "Show Original."
 To do the same in Gmail, click on the downward facing arrow at the top right-hand corner of the message and select "Show original."

 The Proofpoint solution provides additional features that will be tested in the coming months, including URL re-writing, URL sand-boxing, and attachment sand-boxing.
 URL re-writing modifies the links in email messages in order to instantly block access to sites that are determined to contain malicious content.
 The URL and attachment sand-boxing features proactively check web sites and attachments in a controlled environment to identify any malicious content before it reaches your inbox.

 Proofpoint also plays an important role in blocking spam sent from compromised Stanford accounts.
-Commandeered SUNet accounts are frequently used to distribute spam, which can result in Stanford's outgoing email service being "blacklisted."
-Once blacklisted, legitimate email sent to addresses outside of Stanford may be blocked, and removing ourselves from the blacklist can be a lengthy process.
+Commandeered SUNet accounts are frequently used to distribute spam, which can result in Stanford's outgoing email service being "blocklisted."
+Once blocklisted, legitimate email sent to addresses outside of Stanford may be blocked, and removing ourselves from the blocklist can be a lengthy process.
 Proofpoint is currently being integrated into the outgoing email flow, replacing the prior anti-spam system.

 For advice on detecting phishing messages, please see: